 If a software build achieves the desired results in system testing, it gets a final check via acceptance testing before it goes to production, where users consume the software.
-An app-dev team logs all defects, and establishes what kinds and amount of defects are tolerable.
+An app dev team logs all defects and establishes what kinds and numbers of defects are tolerable.

 System testing tools

-Various commercial and open source tools help QA teams perform and review the results of system testing.
+Various commercial and Open Source tools help QA teams perform and review system testing results.
 These tools can create, manage and automate tests or test cases, and they might also offer features beyond system testing, such as requirements management capabilities.

 Commercial system testing tools include Froglogic's Squish and Inflectra's SpiraTest, while open source tools include Robotium and SmartBear's SoapUI.